exonum/exonum-doc/src/get-started/java-binding.md

 - Type of the emulated node (either [Validator][validator] or [Auditor][auditor])
+- Service artifacts - artifact ID and filename
+- Directory that stores service artifacts
-- Services with which the TestKit would be instantiated
+- Service instances with which the TestKit is instantiated - their artifact ID, service instance name, service instance ID and an optional service configuration
 - [`TimeProvider`][testkit-time-provider] if usage of [Time Oracle][time-oracle]
   is needed (for details see [Time Oracle Testing](#time-oracle-testing))
 - Number of validators in the emulated network